uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/tables.rst

 1. Table objects in |dal_short_name| are :term:`immutable <Immutability>` (it is not possible to change data or metadata values inside the table).

-2. To create complex table types or modify table data, :ref:`builders <Builders>` should be used.
+2. To create complex table types or modify table data, :ref:`builders <table_builders>` should be used.

 3. Table objects in |dal_short_name| are reference-counted.
 One can use an assignment operator or copy constructor on table objects to create another reference to it.